 Support is important.
 Because if it were easy, you would have changed your habits already.

-- Get a habit change partner (for example both of you want to quit smoking or pick up running together).
+- Get a habit change partner (for example if both of you want to quit smoking or pick up running together).

 - Join a support group.

 - Join a sports team (if your habit change is sports related).

 - Put reminders everywhere (put Post-it notes everywhere, change the background and screensavers of your phone, have a motivational password).

 - Prepare the day or night before (If you want to go for a run tomorrow morning, sleep with your running clothes on or put them in front of your bed next to your running shoes).

 - Get rid of your old crutches (You want to eat healthier?
 Go through your home and throw everything away that is unhealthy).

 Write down a plan and what you will do if X occurs.

 X can be anything because your day to day will not go as planned as you wish every day.

 Let’s say you want to quit eating junk food, but your boss invites your whole team to McDonald’s, what’s your plan?